cynic-net/pactivate/README.md

 Developer Notes
 ---------------

 The tests are run with `./Test`.
-You can use `./Test -q` to produce significantly less output, but this usually makes idenitifying problems significantly more difficult.
+You can use the `-q` option to produce significantly less output, but this usually makes idenitifying problems significantly more difficult.
+The `-i` option will start an interactive shell in the test container after the test completes or fails (the startup message will give the exit code indicating success or failure) to allow for interactive investigation of problems or simply playing with the script.

 The tests are run in a Docker container to ensure that `pactivate` does not accidentally use an existing installation of `pip` or `virtualenv`.
 The